AWS Elastic Beanstalk makes it even easier for developers to

 Q: What operating systems does AWS Elastic Beanstalk use?

-AWS Elastic Beanstalk runs on the Amazon Linux AMI and the Windows Server 2008 R2 AMI.
-Both AMIs are supported and maintained by Amazon Web Services and are designed to provide a stable, secure, and high performance
+AWS Elastic Beanstalk runs on the Amazon Linux AMI, the Windows Server 2008 R2 AMI, and the Windows Server 2012 AMI.
+These AMIs are supported and maintained by Amazon Web Services and are designed to provide a stable, secure, and high performance

 execution environment for Amazon EC2 cloud computing.